Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 Caleb Martin Insights vs. the Knicks

-- This season, he's put up 7.8% of the Heat's attempted field goals, as he's averaging 7.7 per contest.

-- He's connected on 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.
+- He's attempted 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- The Knicks are the 12th-best defensive squad in the league, allowing 113.1 points per game.
+- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the NBA defensively.

-- On the boards, the Knicks have conceded 42 rebounds per game, which puts them seventh in the NBA.
+- On the glass, the Knicks are ranked seventh in the NBA, giving up 42 rebounds per game.

-- Giving up 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.
+- Conceding 25.1 assists per game, the Knicks are the 13th-ranked squad in the league.

-- In terms of 3-pointers, the Knicks are 25th in the league, conceding 13 makes per contest.
+- The Knicks are the 25th-ranked squad in the NBA at allowing threes, giving up 13 made 3-pointers per game.

 Caleb Martin vs. the Knicks